 The first Women Who Jam Showcase was held at Ashford and Simpson’s Sugar Bar in New York City.
 A chance meeting with singer/songwriter Valerie Simpson led to a thumbs up from the celebrated superstar who donated Wednesday nights at The Sugar Bar to Women Who Jam!
 This generous support was the springboard for the Women Who Jam Showcase!

 ln 2006 the concept was taken to its next level; Women Who Jam! would go on the road!
 The inaugural 12-city tour that featured an all-female indie artist cast was planned and executed!
 Compilation CDs of the tour’s featured artists were created, marketed and shared with the fans.
-Ron Hammon, drummer for R&B superstars WAR joined the team as sound man, stage manager and driver!
+Ron Hammon, drummer for R&B superstars WAR joined the team as sound man, stage manager and chauffeur!
 Berklee College of Music Professor Tonya Butler came aboard as General Counsel, and promoter Shelia Jenkins handled hotel arrangements and venue bookings.
 The tour embarked during Black Music Month and was given to Urban radio as a promotion in exchange for venue collaborations and on-air interviews.

 The “LIVE” showcase continues, and over the years many celebrated artists have graced the Women Who Jam! stage… from Mary Mary to Floetry, Tony Terry, Jaguar Wright, Donald Lawrence, Yolanda Adams, Teena Marie, Brenda Vaughn, Kanye West, Usher, Amarie and many more.
-The “new reality” forced upon us by COVID-19 cancelled many shows in 2020 and caused performances to be presented virtually.
+The “new reality” forced upon us by COVID-19 canceled many shows in 2020 and caused performances to be presented virtually.
 However, we look forward to the triumphant return of Women Who Jam to the live stage!